T-Necat/S2T2S/README.md

 - When running on Windows, you may need to set the `KMP_DUPLICATE_LIB_OK=TRUE` environment variable
 - Language detection currently supports English and Turkish
 - You can use any Ollama-compatible model by modifying the model names in `config.py`
+- The Docker image is optimized to work with smaller models for better performance on standard hardware

 ## 🔍 Troubleshooting